-How viewer feedback would explain the unexpected movies' performance
+How viewers’ feedback would explain the unexpected holiday movies performance

 March 19th of 2020 marked not only a period of time when many countries in the world realized just how serious the coronavirus pandemic was but also the first time when American movie theatres closed and Box office reporting paused.
 The system which counts how many movie tickets were sold all over America and determines the fate of such a product (and the fate of the production companies’ executives), all of a sudden had nothing to report.